 Think about implementing AMP

 In the beginning, AMP was used on static posts, like blogs or news articles, that didn’t need interaction from the user.
-For e-commerce purposes, AMP fell short.
-Until now, that is.
+For e-commerce purposes and other dynamic types of pages, AMP fell short – until recently, that is.
+Today, AMP is capable of powering canonical sites, with more to come.
 Look into what AMP could do for your site and how you might implement it.
-Not every site needs it, but the ones that do could gain a lot from it.
+Not every site needs it, but the ones that do could gain an awful lot from it.

 Read more about implementing AMP with WordPress »